NCERT Solutions

 Surface Area of Cube, Cuboid, and Cylinder: Finding the surface area of these 3D shapes.

-Volume of Cube, Cuboid, and Cylinder: Calculating the volume of these solids.
+Volume of Cube, Cuboid, and Cylinder: Calculating the volume of solids.

 Volume and Capacity: Differentiating between volume and capacity and solving related problems.